MarioCarrion/templenv/README.md

 # Environment Variables

 **templenv** uses environment variables for dynamically writing the output file.
 Any environment variable can be accessed from within **templenv** though the internal template function **getEnv**.

+# Docker

+You can use the included `Dockerfile` for building your own image, or if you prefer a smaller one you can use the `Dockerfile.static`, see [DockerHub](https://hub.docker.com/r/mariocarrion/templenv/) as well.